finbourne/lusid-python-tools/docs/CONTRIBUTING.md

 ## Working with the code

 We use [poetry](https://python-poetry.org/) to manage dependencies, build and package lusidtools.
+Install poetry using pip:

+    pip install poetry

 To ensure you have all the correct packages, and an editable install of lusidtools, run `poetry install` at the root of the project.